 Many Japanese views about foreign people is based off stereotypes.
 Sadly, many foreign tourists feed these stereotypes.
 Here are a few examples:

-Generally speaking, foreign tourists are treated well in Japan.
-The country is famous for its hospitality and politeness, called omotenahi (御持て成し).
+Generally speaking, foreigners in Japan are treated well.
+The country is famous for its hospitality and politeness, called omotenashi (御持て成し).
 It is the cultural concept of looking after guests and see that their needs are met in a considerate manner.

 Omotenashi captures the essence of providing service with a sincere attitude.
 This means that tourists are seen as guests and treated with respect and courtesy.
 Visitors to Japan are usually left with a positive impression of Japanese people.